peterreimer/tlspu-cookiepolicy/README.rst

 Overview
 --------

-**TLSPU Cookie Policy** is a Plone package (add-on) providing simple a simple solution to comply with the so called "European Cookie Law".
+**Cookie Policy** is a Plone package (add-on) providing simple a simple solution to comply with the so called "European Cookie Law".
+It's development started as **TLSPU Cookie Policy**.

 Details